Supélec

 École supérieure d'électricité (/fr/, lit.
 'Higher School of Electricity'), commonly known as Supélec (/fr/), was a French graduate school of engineering.
-It was one of the most prestigious grande écoles in France in the field of electrical engineering, energy and information sciences.
+It was one of the most prestigious grandes écoles in France in the field of electrical engineering, energy and information sciences.
 In 2015, Supélec merged with École Centrale Paris and became CentraleSupélec, a constituent member of Université Paris-Saclay.

 Founded in 1894 and initially located in the 15th district of Paris, it was moved to Gif-sur-Yvette in 1975.
 Since then, two more campuses have been established, in Rennes in 1972 and Metz in 1985.
 It is a member of Top Industrial Managers for Europe (TIME) network.
 It is also a member of the CESAER Association and n+i Engineering Studies.

 History

 Supélec was founded in 1894 by Eleuthère Mascart.
 He was elected: Perpetual Member and Secretary of the Académie des Sciences and Foreign Member of the British Royal Society, Professor at the Collège de France, and won the Bordin Prize in 1866 and the Grand prix de l'Académie des sciences in 1874.

 From 2004 to 2013, the director of Supélec was Alain Bravo.
 Hervé Biausser became the director on 1 September 2013, while keeping the directorship of Centrale Paris.

 Historically the goal of Supélec was to educate engineers for the then booming electrical industry.